-Recently, the United States undertook the annual ritual of setting the clocks forward for Daylight Savings time, a day many people dread.
+Recently, the United States undertook the annual ritual of setting the clocks forward for Daylight Saving time, a day many people dread.
 Not only is an hour lost from a precious weekend day, but many people report feeling tired, stressed, or irritable as well.
 In other words, those affected are experiencing minor jet lag.
 Oddly, setting the clock backwards is not usually so painful.
 So what is jet lag, and why does it affect us more when we set the clock forward in the spring?

 One of the best ways to examine the impacts of time shifts is, to eliminate time as a variable.
 Writing in The British Medical Journal, Josephine Arendt and Vincent Marks describe how volunteers were placed in darkened bunkers without clocks, deprived of light and social cues that tell us when to eat, sleep, or be merry.

 Through constant measurements both before and after the deprivation, the researchers determined that under typical circumstances most people’s bodies function on a roughly 23 hour clock for hunger, energy level, sleeping, and other bodily functions.
 The cycle is called a circadian rhythm.
 Deprived of context, the volunteers’ body cycle stretched out into 25 hours.
 This may explain why losing time by traveling east or setting the clock ahead is so painful; we naturally slip into a longer cycle when our cues are mixed up, allowing us to cope with extra time far more easily than with losing it.